wickettlab/courses/basic_methods/phylogenetics_exercises.md

 -   Why would branch lengths be important for understanding the evolutionary history of this group?

-In the protocol, be sure to report all settings and programs used to reconstruct these phylogenies, including the method of alignment.
+<strong>In the protocol</strong>, be sure to report all settings and programs used to
+reconstruct these phylogenies, including the method of alignment.
-Include all trees as figures within the text.
-For presentations, you can provide a bit of an overview about phylogenetics and then describe your results, but you don’t need to include details about parameters (but you should discuss the questions above).
+Include all trees as figures within the text. <strong>For presentations</strong>, you can provide a bit of an overview about phylogenetics and then describe your results, but you don’t need to include details about parameters (but you should discuss the questions above).